exercism/website-copy/tracks/python/exercises/scrabble-score/mentoring.md

 This is a good place to introduce a number of ideas:
-Comprehensions (both dictionary, and generator given to the sum), the use a dictionary to rapidly map between letters and values, and inverting a "dictionary".
+Comprehensions (both dictionary, and generator given to the sum), the use of a dictionary to rapidly map between letters and values, and inverting a "dictionary".